-Report reveals new details from Florida nightclub shooting
+Report from Orlando nightclub attack: ‘If you’re alive, raise your hand,’ officer says

 - KeyArena renovation group strikes unique partnership with Pearl Jam, Live Nation

+Surveillance video from inside the clubs captures Mateen running from the main dance floor toward the bathrooms.

+Nine people died in the north bathroom, where Mateen, 29, was barricaded for much of the standoff, according to the report.
+Four died in the south bathroom.
+Eleven died at the hospital or in triage areas set up outside the club.

-Mateen was killed in a shootout with police.
+At 5:02 a.m., some three hours after arriving, police used explosives to breach the building.
+That’s when Mateen was killed in a shootout with police.

+Mina’s presentation notes that officers rescued people throughout the night.
+He said he doesn’t know if any victims were struck by police gunfire.

+The Orlando Police Department was one of 27 agencies responding to the shooting, which also wounded 68 people.

 Information from: Orlando Sentinel, http://www.orlandosentinel.com/